WqyJh/sshx/README.md

 # If the host1 was originally has an via host,
 # this argument would temporarily override it.
 sshx connect host1 -v host2

+# connect to hsot1 using host2 as jump host,
+# while the host2 is using host3 as jump host.
+sshx connect host1 -v host2,host3
 ```

 **`sshx forward`**